micronaut/rhythm-proxy/README.md

 - soundFileTypes [Array of Strings]: file extension(s) that the server should scan for
 - soundFileDir [String]: name of the directory that the sound files are in

+## Usage

+`npm install`

+To start the server: `npm start`

+To run in dev mode so that it runs despite some jobs not being green: `npm run dev`

 ## Example

 ![](sample.gif)